If you are involved in any kind of project, you’ll know that project sponsors want to see regular reports.

 That’s what people really want to know, right?

 The free downloadable template is a really simple progress update report.
 It’s designed to showcase what you’ve accomplished over the last week and what you are working on going forward.
+It works best as a project status email template, where you can send out a regular update to stakeholders.

 There aren’t lots of boxes to fill in.
 I send my reports out on an email, so you can copy and paste the text into an email and schedule it to send on a Friday.